Kasvot Växt: í rokk

 Kasvot Växt: í rokk is a live album by American jam band Phish.
 It was released on music streaming services on November 9, 2018.
 It is a recording of the second set of their Halloween concert on October 31, 2018, at the MGM Grand Garden Arena in Paradise, Nevada, in which the band performed music credited to "Kasvot Växt", a fictional Scandinavian progressive rock band.
-The ten songs played during this set were attributed to this band, and purported to appear on their 1981 album í rokk, but were in reality new original Phish songs, all of which have entered their live repertoire in varying capacities.
+The ten songs played during this set were attributed to this band, and purported to appear on their 1981 album, í rokk, but were in reality new original Phish compositions that have since been incorporated into their live repertoire.